iconscious997/indian-namematch/README.rst

 Requirements
 ============

--  Python 3 or higher
+-  Python 3 or higher and nltk

 Installation
 ============